DiffyWebsite/diffy-cli/README.md

 ### Manual Installation

 Download latest release from [https://github.com/DiffyWebsite/diffy-cli/releases](https://github.com/DiffyWebsite/diffy-cli/releases) page.
+Download just diffy.phar file.
+No need for all the source code.
 You can copy file to your executables so it is available everywhere.

 ```shell script
 chmod a+x diffy.phar